flovan/headstart/docs/js.md

 The top-level classes are based on the [module pattern](http://css-tricks.com/how-do-you-structure-javascript-the-module-pattern-edition/) to provide you with public/private functionality.
 All files are commented to provide you with visual cues as to what each code "group" does.

+jQuery is used for some functionalities, but, as you probably know, you can mix this with vanilla javascript to your hearts content.

 ## App

 The App class is a self-instantiating class that instantiates all dependencies when the view is done loading.
 This is a top-level class that rarely needs editing.